 Amsterdam Pipe Museum

-In the atmospheric ambiance of a historic Amsterdam canal house, the Amsterdam Pipe Museum presents an overview of fashion and design in smoking pipes.
+In the historic ambiance of a traditional Amsterdam canal house, the Amsterdam Pipe Museum presents an overview of fashion and design in smoking pipes.
 The exhibition spans a period of 2,500 years, with exciting objects from five continents.
-In the meantime, the museum has been renovated and looks radiant again.
+In the meantime, the museum has been polished up and looks radiant again.

 Visit Amsterdam Pipe Museum with your City Card